-As long as symptoms are present, avoid sports activities, operating machines, being overly active, and hard labor.
+As long as symptoms are present, avoid sports activities, operating machines, being overly active, doing physical labor.
 Ask your doctor when you can return to your activities.

-Make sure friends, people you work with, and family members are aware of your recent injury.
+Make sure friends, co-workers, and family members know about your recent injury.

 Consider asking for more breaks when you return to work.